Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Overview

-\textbf{Stage Three}.
-Game Master (GM) team verification.
+\circled{3} \textbf{Game Master (GM) team verification}.
 Given the potential personal assets tied to a player's account, a ban should not be issued solely based on an algorithmic verdict.
 It is imperative to provide substantial evidence before initiating such an action.
 Hence, the final verdict requires GMs' verification to avoid false bans.
+This step is to display the entire process from data collection to the ban.

-\textbf{Stage Four}.
-Data updates.
-Upon the affirmation of cheating, the relevant \textit{replay files} are added to the banned databases.
-This act enriches and updates the reservoir of training samples which may contain novel patterns and behaviors.
-Thus, four stages constitute a cyclical workflow, with each stage contributing to the subsequent one.
+\circled{4} \textbf{Archiving and data updates}.
+Upon the affirmation of cheating, the relevant \textit{demos} are added to the banned databases and ready for retraining that may introduce novel patterns.

-This ongoing cyclical workflow enhances the system's robustness and provides a dynamic solution to multi-type cheat detection.
-We further discuss this in \autoref{appx:robustness}